Stephen Wade (musician): Recognition

 In fall 2013, The Beautiful Music All Around Us received the ASCAP Deems Taylor Award, and also the Association for Recorded Sound Collections (ARSC) 2013 Award, for Best History in the category of Folk, Ethnic, or World Music.
 This 504 page study grew out of his 1997 Rounder collection, A Treasury of Library of Congress Field Recordings.
 In turn, that album gave rise to his folksong commentaries that have aired on National Public Radio’s Morning Edition and All Things Considered.

 Recognition for The Beautiful Music All Around Us has continued, and in November 2016, Wade became the first-ever individual to receive the Judith McCulloh Public Sector Award from the Society for Ethnomusicology.

 Wade released Banjo Diary: Lessons from Tradition in September 2012.
 The album, which explores musical knowledge passed across the generations, received a Grammy Award nomination, recognized at the 55th Annual Grammy Awards.

 Recent career

+In April 2023, Patuxent Music published Hands on the Tune, a live album of Stephen Wade’s concert performances recorded in 2022 and 2017.

-Wade's latest album, A Storyteller's Story: Sources of Banjo Dancing, was released by Patuxent Music in October 2019.
+Wade's album, A Storyteller's Story: Sources of Banjo Dancing, was released by Patuxent Music in October 2019.

 Americana Concert: Alan Jabbour and Stephen Wade at the Library of Congress, went into release on the Patuxent label in December 2017.

 In June 2017, Smithsonian Folkways issued Wade's all-solo album, Across the Amerikee: Showpieces from Coal Camp to Cattle Trail.

 In 2013-2014 Wade served as Resident Artist/Scholar Fellow, Department of Music, Columbian College of Arts and Sciences, George Washington University, and as 2013, George A. Miller Visiting Scholar, Center for Advanced Study, University of Illinois at Urbana-Champaign.

-From 2015 through 2019 Wade directed all five years of the American Roots Music Program at Colorado's Rocky Ridge Music Center.In November 2019, Academy Award-winning producer and director Paul Wagner completed a short film on The Beautiful Music All Around Us.
+From 2015 through 2019 Wade directed all five years of the American Roots Music Program at Colorado's Rocky Ridge Music Center.
+In November 2019, Academy Award-winning producer and director Paul Wagner completed a short film on The Beautiful Music All Around Us.